beesaal/MY-PCB-DESIGN_Research/Research Notes/Unified Programming Architecture with FPGA.md

 3.  **Load Firmware**: Use appropriate software tools (like ST-Link Utility) to load firmware to the selected device.
 4.  **Repeat**: Repeat the process for each device.

-### 5\. **Using External Flash Memory**

-You can partition the external flash memory to store firmware for each device and have them read their respective sections at boot.
-This requires a custom bootloader for each device to read the appropriate memory segment.

 ### Summary

 By using the STM32F103 as an ST-Link MCU, you can program multiple devices on your PCB using a single USB interface.
 The process involves switching the programming lines using a multiplexer controlled by GPIOs from the STM32F103.
 This method streamlines the programming process and can be effectively implemented with careful design and control logic. can partition the external flash memory to store firmware for each device and have them read their respective sections at boot.
 This requires a custom bootloader for each device to read the appropriate memory segment.

+## Using External Flash Memory

+You can partition the external flash memory to store firmware for each device and have them read their respective sections at boot.
+This requires a custom bootloader for each device to read the appropriate memory segment.

-## *Routing and Connections*
+### *Routing and Connections*

 1.  **SPI Interface to NOR Flash:**